Israel election too close to call: exit polls | DW | 17.09.2019

 Arab parties come in third place

 The Joint List, an alliance of Arab parties, came in third with 14 seats, according to exit polls.
-They could potentially block Netanyahu from becoming prime minister by recommending Gantz.
+They have suggested they could potentially block Netanyahu from becoming prime minister by recommending Gantz.

 In other results, the ultra-Orthodox Shas and United Torah Judaism were expected to win nine and eight seats, respectively; the right-wing Yamina party seven; the Labor Party 6; and Democratic Union five seats.
 The ultranationalist Jewish Power faction, widely viewed as a racist supremacist group, failed to overcome the threshold to enter parliament.